Three men charged in connection with Christopher Lewis murder in Leeds

-Police have charged a further three men in connection with the murder in Leeds.
+Police have charged a further three men in connection with the murder of Christopher Lewis in Leeds.

-The accused are due to appear in court on Thursday on charges in connection with the murder of Christopher Lewis.
+The accused are due to appear at Leeds Magistrates Court on Thursday on charges in connection with the murder.

 - > Number of stabbing victims admitted to Leeds hospitals surges 40 per cent

-The three men, who have been charged with assisting an offender, are Owen Clark, 26, Denzil Browne 23, and Lewis Pearce 26.
+The three men, who have been charged with assisting an offender, are Owen Clark, aged 26, Denzil Browne 23, and Lewis Pearce, 26.

 Christopher Lewis, 24, was shot and fatally injured outside his mother's home in Reginald Street, Chapeltown, on Wednesday, August 1 2018, in what was believed to be a targeted attack.